Gears for Makers | Learn How to Make a Gear

 Get out of the classroom and actually operate the machines needed to make a gear.

 Our shop, located in sunny Ventura, CA, has four Pfauter RS00 gear hobbers lined up and ready for training.
-We've had decades of experience making gears on these machines and by the end of this course, you can do the same.
-We use the Pfauter because they are quick allowing everyone to cut their own gear, measure it and see it in mesh.
-You may have a different tool or method in your shop, but coupled with this experience and knowledge will enhance your gear game.
+We use the Pfauter because they are quick, allowing everyone to cut their own gear, measure it, and see it in mesh.
+Whether you're making a watch or an excavator, hobbing is the go-to process for gear-making.
+And yes, we do gear milling too, and will show those setups and techniques.
+Get your gear game on!

 Whether your shop uses a 3D Printer, CNC Router, Laser Cutter, CNC Mill, or manual machines, the operating principles are the same.
 We'll cover the fundamentals of change gears, cutting feeds and speeds, and proper setups to ensure in-spec, concentric gears your customers will be happy to receive, and you will be proud to incorporate into your products.